 Another generating unit performance parameter to be modeled for each unit is scheduled maintenance.
 This parameter includes both planned and maintenance outage components.
-The planned outage component is obtained from the generator owners, and where necessary, extended so that the scheduled maintenance period equals the historical average using the same period used to determine EFORd averages.
+The planned outage component is obtained from the generator owners.

 The historical summer maintenance is also reviewed to determine, on average, how many MW were on a maintenance outage on high load days.
 This value is used to determine how many generating units should be modeled on maintenance over the summer peak load period.
-For purposes of this review, the summer peak load period is June July, June July, August, and.through mid-September up to Labor Day of the Capability Year being studied.
+For purposes of this review, the summer peak load period is June -through mid-September of the Capability Year being studied.